 Toast pine nuts in pan over medium heat for 2-3 minutes until very lightly brown.
 Finely chop and combine fresh herbs.
 Set aside.

 Saute onions until soft then stir in rice and cook on low for 5 minutes.
-Add pine nuts, currants, herbs, tomato insides and 2 cups water.
+Add pine nuts, currants, herbs, tomato insides, rice and 2 cups water.
 Bring to simmer, cover and cook for 10 minutes.

 Allow filling to cool for approx 10 minutes before filling tomatoes.
 You can make filling up to 5 days ahead of time and keep covered in refrigerator until ready to fill/bake.
 Remember to bring to room temperature before using.